 - Flexible Job Creation: Jobs can be defined with multiple input, conversion, and export tasks, giving you fine-grained control over the entire workflow.

-- Credits-Based Pricing: The platform uses a credits model where you can buy prepaid packages that never expire.
-It also offers a free tier with up to 25 conversions per day, making it accessible for small projects or testing.
+- Credits-Based Pricing: The platform uses a credits model where you can buy prepaid packages.
+It also offers a free tier, making it accessible for small projects or testing.

 Pros & Cons